codepks/LearningLLD/README.md

 4. In this design we do not require any Cache system too as there woulnd't me much traffic at a time
 5. The Application can have Admin Portal too to check the availability of the printers and to check the orders

+**Quotation Generation**
+Our quotation generation depends upon the status of printers and depends upon these factors:
+1. If printers are fully available : Easy to estimate
+2. If printers are partially available : Check how printers are getting free with time to put them on job
+3. If none of the printers are available : Check when they would be available to put them on job

 **Object Oriented Analysis**
 1. We need **User** and order details in the website to generate the quotation